 Signs of a Crown Chakra Imbalance

-As with all of the other chakras we’ve discussed, the crown chakra may become imbalanced.
-When the chakra is overacting, it’s said to be excessive.
+All of your energy points, including the crown chakra, may become imbalanced.
+When the chakra is overacting, it is said to be excessive.

-Signs of an excessive crown chakra include a tendency to idealize others and the world, an inability to set boundaries and say no to others, spiritual arrogance or a desire to be ‘better’ than others, a strong identification with the mind and intellect, or a disconnect from the natural world around you.
+Signs of an excessive crown chakra include a tendency to idealize others and the world, an inability to set boundaries, a desire to be ‘better’ than others, a strong identification with the mind and intellect, or a disconnect from the natural world around you.

-You may also experience difficulty in accessing your intuitive abilities and a disconnect from inner guidance and your heart.
+You may also experience difficulty in accessing your intuitive abilities and a disconnection from your inner guidance.

 10 Best Yoga Poses For The Crown Chakra